Larinego/io.fourfinanceit/README.md

 This will secure all APIs and in order to access them, token authentication is required.
 Apart from authentication, APIs also require authorization.
 This is done via roles that a user can have.
 The existing roles are listed below with the corresponding permissions

+user with USER_ROLE : user, aaa
+user with ADMIN_ROLE : admin, aaa (can not be created, all user after register get USER_ROLE)

 USER_ROLE -> userapi/**
 ADMIN_ROLE -> adminapi/**
 anauthenticated -> authapi/**